 - Keep hot food hot and cold food cold.

 - Hot foods should be held at 140°F or warmer.
 On the buffet table, keep hot foods hot with chafing dishes, warming trays or slow cookers.
 Keep the covers on the hot food dishes to keep the heat inside the dish.

 - Cold food should be held at 40°F or colder.
 Keep foods cold by nesting dishes in bowls of ice.
 Otherwise, use smaller serving platters and replace them often.

 - Use a food thermometer to make sure that food is at the correct temperatures.

-- Serving tips.
+- Serving Dishes.
 When serving foods on a buffet table, serve them in several small dishes or platters rather than on huge platters.
-Keep the rest of the food in your oven (set at 200 to 250°F) or cold in the refrigerator until serving.
-This way, the foods will be kept at safe temperatures for a longer period of time.
-When the small platters are empty, replace them with clean dishes rather than add fresh food to a dish that already had food in it.
+When the dishes or platters are empty, replace them with clean dishes, rather than add fresh food to a used dish.

 - Leftover food safety – Use the 2-hour rule.

 - Bacteria will multiply if you let foods sit out too long.
 Don’t leave perishable goodies out of the fridge for more than two hours (1 hour in temperatures above 90°F).